Stanley Matthews, the oldest Ballon d'Or in history

 Stanley Matthews was the first Ballon d'Or winner in history and also the oldest to get it

-With 46 years returned to Stoke City, he scored the goal that meant promotion to the First Division of English football and on top of that he was named player of the year.
-In 1965 He retired with 50 years, 82 goals and 710 matches.
-He was taken to shoulders Ferenc Puskas Y Lev Yashin, two other greats in history as can be seen in the photo that heads the article.
-The 23 February 1965 Queen of England named him Sir.
+Con 46 years returned to Stoke City, he scored the goal that meant promotion to the First Division of English football and on top of that he was named player of the year.
+In 1965 He retired with 50 years, 82 goals and 710 parties.
+He was taken to shoulders Ferenc Puskas y Lev Yashin, two other greats in history as can be seen in the photo that heads the article.
+He 23 February 1965 Queen of England named him Sir.

 When they sat down at the table, Recalling cuts found these words.
-Fair 35 years after being knighted, the 23 February 2000, at the dawn of the new century, He died in hospital in Newcastle, to the 85 years and sleeping, as he liked.
+Fair 35 years after being knighted, he 23 of February of 2000, at the dawn of the new century, He died in hospital in Newcastle, to the 85 years and sleeping, as he liked.